TheChiragKhaitan/ChatBuddy/README.md

 -   **Next.js 14:** The application is built on the latest version of Next.js, leveraging its powerful features for server-side rendering and routing.

--   **Tailwind CSS:** Provides a utility-first CSS framework for styling the frontend, ensuring a clean and responsive design.
+-   **Tailwind CSS & ShadcnUi:** Provides a utility-first CSS framework for styling the frontend, ensuring a clean and responsive design.

 ## Features